 Beginner friendly – lower optimal PSI

 It’s mainly the price that makes it beginner friendly.
-The potentially poor design and overall off-feel of the board might not be beginner friendly at all… And since boards take less resources to make the smaller they are, hence cheaper, it’s only really “beginner friendly” in the case of SMALLER PADDLERS.
+The potentially poor design and overall off-feel of the board might not be beginner friendly at all… But if it’s a decent cheaper one then you might not be able to tell the difference because you lack any sort of comparison point.
+And since boards take less resources to make the smaller they are, hence cheaper, it’s only really “beginner friendly” in the case of SMALLER PADDLERS.
 For bigger paddlers, a cheap iSUP can pose lots of problems (stability, rigidity, etc issues).
-Usually 15 PSI is the optimal air pressure for the budget iSUPs, and although you can pump it beyond that, it may not be healthy for the longevity of the board.
+Usually 15 PSI is the recommended maximum air pressure for the budget iSUPs (some quality boards can handle more than 20 PSI), and although you can pump it beyond that, it may not be healthy for the longevity of the board.

 I’ve already mentioned that budget iSUPs are NOT of best quality.
 That means it will likely only have 1 generic layer of PVC (skim through the following post where I touch on what PVC is – link opens in a new tab) and other relatively generic construction elements which can become loose or damaged more easily, so taking care of a cheap low quality iSUP is even more important than it is in case of a higher quality iSUP that can better deal with some rough handling in comparison.